kiwicom/orbit/readme.md

 ## Contributing

-We are working on making this project fully open source.
+We are working on making this project a fully open source.
 We appreciate any contributions you might make.

 [Bug reports](https://github.com/kiwicom/orbit-components/issues/new?template=bug_report.md) and [feature request](https://github.com/kiwicom/orbit-components/issues/new?template=feature_request.md) are welcome but, please use the correct template.